 Yes.
-If you have a Medicaid contract with Coordinated Care, no additional contracting is needed.
-Continue to bill us the same way for any Medicaid member.
-Provider Services at 1-877- 644-4613 is available regarding any Coordinated Care member.
+If you have an Apple Health (Medicaid) contract with Coordinated Care, no additional contracting is needed.
+Continue to bill us the same way for any Apple Health member.
+Provider Services at 1-877-644-4613 is available regarding any Coordinated Care member.

 There are two important appointment standard requirements for children in foster care:

-- An EPSDT exam within 30 days of being placed into care.
-It is important that this appointment happens quickly and the report is provided to the DSHS Children’s Administration Child Health and Education Tracking (CHET) worker within the 30-day time frame.
+- An EPSDT exam is required as quickly as possible, but no later than 30 calendar days of being placed into care.
+It is important that this appointment happens quickly and the report is provided to DYCF Child Health Education Tracking (CHET) worker within the 30-day time frame.

-No. Dental will continue to be accessed through Apple Health fee-for-service Medicaid using the ProviderOne card.
+No. Dental is accessed through Apple Health (Medicaid) using the ProviderOne services card.

 Coordinated Care’s behavioral health team has national experience in evidence-based and promising practices for children in the child welfare system.
 We are working to expand our behavioral health provider network, and find providers who are trained in evidence-based practices and TIC.

 We will work with providers, caregivers, social workers and stakeholders to identify and build relationships with providers who deliver TIC.
-Coordinated Care has also hired a team of community educators who will provide training on evidence-based practices, TIC, and other relevant topics to providers and the community.
+Coordinated Care also has a team of community educators who provide training on evidence-based practices, TIC, and other relevant topics to providers and the community.

 Our health care coordination model is tailored to the complex health and social/behavioral needs of our members.
 The model provides a scalable, intensive service coordination role with full integration of physical and behavioral health roles.
 The health care coordination team is based on an Integrated Care Coordination Team (ICCT) model using a multidisciplinary approach—coordinating across the health and child welfare system—to deliver care management and coordination services, with a health care coordinator assigned as the team lead and single point of contact.

-For complex member needs, the team lead will be a nurse or behavioral health clinician, dependent upon the primary needs.
-Outreach will be conducted as frequently as needed, and the member will stay with the care coordinator in complex care management for as long as needed.
+For complex member needs, the team lead is a nurse or behavioral health clinician, dependent upon the primary needs.
+Outreach is conducted as frequently as needed, and the member stays with the care coordinator in complex care management for as long as needed.